Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 2. Make a license for your personal and Team project.
 Document license you picked and why.

 ### 5.6: Safe Computing
+- PII is your personal Identifiable Information such as social security, phone numbers, emails, date of birth
+-
 ### GH Actions

 1. Describe PII you have seen on project in CompSci Principles.